 The Swiss Institute of Comparative Law, a federal agency for research and consultancy into comparative law, is also located on the campus.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at University of Lausanne!
+Some of these might help you to study for a Master at University of Lausanne!